pemo11/easygrader/README.md

 05/05/22

-# simpelgrader (version 0.8)
+# Simpelgrader (version 0.8)
 A simple Python application for grading Java assignments by running defined actions and tests for each submission

-## about the programm
+### about the programm
-I started the development of Simpelgrader in March 2022 as part of my bachelor thesis about auto grading programming assignments because I felt there is a need for such a tool.
+I started the development of *Simpelgrader* in March 2022 at the **Hochschule Emden Leer** as part of my bachelor thesis about auto grading programming assignments because I felt there is a need for such a tool.

 Wait, another autograder?
 Aren't there already a couple dozens (or maybe several hundreds) available for more than at least a decade?
 Why another one?
 And why as an old fashioned Python console application?
 And no GPT3 (Open AI)?

 My thoughts were exactly the same;) - I definitely did not want to add another auto grader to the menue list.
-There are very good and well established applications like Praktomat, Graja, GATE, JACK and others and there are Moodle plugins like Coderunner or VirtualProgrammingLab which are all very good.
+There are very good and well established applications like *Praktomat*, *Graja*, *GATE*, *JACK* and others and there are Moodle plugins like *Coderunner* or *VirtualProgrammingLab* which are all very good.

-But I saw couple of short comings:
+But I saw couple of short comings in all of these options:

-- Many applications are complex
+- Many applications are too complex
 - Some graders offer too many functions
 - Not every autograder api is very well documented
 - Some autograders are old (which is not automatically bad of course)